 A 1995 study conducted by the Government Law Center, the NYS Council of Community Services and the NYS Bar Association revealed the depth of the unmet legal needs of the non-profit community in upstate New York, demonstrating the importance of the program.

 As a result of the Klepper program, the Government Law Center received a grant from the Aspen Institute for a collaborative project with the Council of Community Services to study the legal issues surrounding lobbying and advocacy by New York non-profits.
 We continue to explore law and policy related research initiatives in the non-profit area, and the program is beginning to offer legal training programs for the non-profit sector.

-Attorney's interested in becoming mentors for law students should contact Patricia E. Salkin, Esq., Associate Dean and Director of the Government Law Center at 518-445-2329.
+Attorney's interested in becoming mentors for law students should contact Professor Ray Brescia, Director of the Government Law Center, at 518-445-2329.
 Anyone interested in making a donation to support this program may do so by sending a check to the Larry Klepper Social Action Fund, c/o Congregation Beth Emeth, 100 Academy Road, Albany, New York, 12208.

 Larry Klepper was the acknowledged authority on not-for-profit law in